 |

-The above illustrated logo M & M L was found so far only on a few cards from Egypt.
-Quite some cards show their full name imprinted and I believe that M. & M. were often also the publishers of these views.
+The above illustrated M & M L logo and the here shown variation were found so far on a few cards from Egypt only.
+Quite some cards show full name imprinted and I believe that M. & M. were often also the publishers of these views.

 |